Industry report

 Sources: Winvesta — AI Cut Freelance Rates 30% · Freelance Informer — US Trade Tariffs

 Net 30 is the most common payment term in B2B services.
+But in practice:

 • Net 30 frequently becomes Net 39 (or longer) simply because no one follows up

-• Many companies use payment terms as cash flow management — extending your terms costs them nothing
+• Many companies use payment terms as cash flow management— extending your terms costs them nothing

 • Clients with accounts payable cycles of 45–60 days often accept Net 30 terms while paying on their own schedule